-You should contact the Planning Division when you want to find out what improvements or land use can occur on a particular property.
+You should contact the Planning Department when you want to find out what improvements or land use can occur on a particular property.
 Zoning regulates setbacks, height or construction requirements as well as the type of business.

 What is the zoning of my property?

 You can obtain zoning information in this website on the Land Use Map (PDF), if you know the street address or cross streets.
 Additionally, you can contact the Planning Department at (619) 336-4310.

 Please contact the Planning Department to obtain the zoning of your property.
 The Land Use Code will determine what may be built in each zone.

 I want to build a room addition.
 What are my setbacks?